The official blog of the Lung Institute.

 You want to try cellular therapy for your chronic lung disease, but you are hesitant.
 Even though you’ve tried traditional treatments like inhalers, diffusers, nebulizers, even oxygen with limited results, you’re still not ready to commit.

 Our Cellular Treatment Gives You Hope

-You’ve done your research, and you have heard cellular therapys are the only treatment that addresses the progression of lung disease, and you know your drugs just give you temporary relief.
+You’ve done your research, and you have heard cellular therapy is the only treatment that addresses the progression of lung disease, and you know your drugs just give you temporary relief.
 But, you are concerned that cellular therapy for lung disease is not approved by the U.S. Food and Drug Administration (FDA).
 Why take the risk if the FDA won’t give its stamp of approval?
 Well, there is no need to worry.
-There is a very good reason the FDA has not approved our cellular therapy for lung disease, because currently there is no pathway toward approval and it falls under the practice of medicine, not a drug or device.
+There is a very good reason the FDA has not approved our cellular treatment, because currently there is no pathway toward approval and it falls under the practice of medicine, not a drug or device.

 The FDA can only approve or deny drugs, medical devices, food and cosmetics.
-Our cellular therapys use your body’s (autologous) very own cells, so they do not fall under FDA scrutiny.
+Our cellular therapy uses your body’s very own cells (autologous), so they do not fall under FDA scrutiny.